zoeludena/SeeRiseWebsite/index.md

 We see rise.

+Our first figure is one of our temperature prediction using the pattern scaling (linear) emulator.
+We can see it does a good job predicting sea level rise.
+This follows the paper (TODO).

 <iframe src="assets/figures/tas_predict_vs_historical.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>

+Our second figure is using the pattern scaling (linear) emulator to predict the different Shared Socioeconomic Pathways (SSPs).

 <iframe src="assets/figures/tas_preds_ssps.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>

+Our third figure uses three other emulators.
+We can see the neural network, gaussian processing model, and random forest model perform slightly different than pattern scaling, but still follow the general expected trend.

 <iframe src="assets/figures/tas_preds_ssp245_compare_emulators" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>

+Our fourth figure plots the NASA projection and uncertainty window.
+This is from (TODO).

 <iframe src="assets/figures/nasa_slr_projection.html" width="100%" style="aspect-ratio: 4 / 3; border: 0;"></iframe>